gungorbudak/forest-tuner/README.md

-# forest-tuner
+# Forest Tuner

-Prize-collecting Steiner Forest (PCSF or forest) algorithm parameter tuner for w, b and mu parameters.
-Given intervals for each parameter and size which sets the number of values to be taken from the intervals, forest tuner runs PCSF for every combination, and determines the best solution among all optimal solution by finding the minimum difference between number of trees in an optimal forest and average size of trees in the optimal forest.
+Prize-collecting Steiner Forest (PCSF or Forest) algorithm parameter tuner for omega (w), beta (b) and mu (m) parameters.
+Given a range and step size or a value for every parameter, Forest Tuner runs Forest for every combination, and collects several metrics (described in Interpreation section) per run to determine the best parameters set for a particular prize set and edge set (interactome).

 ## Setup